ruthran-c/ruthran-c.github.io/_posts/viz/2024-02-27-multilayer-maps.md

 map's visibility using parameters.

 ## Case Objective
 We have a tree census dataset of New York City's 5 boroughs.
-Each tree has location information on it's
+Each tree has location information:
 1. Borough.
 2. Zip Code.
 3. NTA - Neighborhood tabulation area.